 Paul Lamb is a graduate of DePauw University in Greencastle, Indiana, and was a recipient of a POSSE Scholarship.
 Paul joins the agency after nearly a decade in Marketing at both Penguin and Random House, with various imprints.
 Owing to his professional experience in trade publishing, Paul has a strong sense of publishers’ needs, and a unique insight into the representation of authors.

 His tastes lie strongly with nonfiction in a wide variety of genres and subjects, notably business, political science, sociology, memoir, travel writing, sports, pop culture, and music.
-He is also interested in crime, mystery, and literary fiction.
+He is also interested in select literary fiction.

 Abner Stein, Ltd.